-- Radar keys these will give you access to locked accessible toilets all over the country.
-You can order a RADAR key from the Independent Living Centre by calling 01380 871007. - Changing Places completely accessible toilets that provide sufficient space and equipment for people with more complex disabilities.
-Use the Changing Places map to find a toilet near you changingplaces.uktoiletmap. org/.
+Radar keys - these will give you access to locked accessible toilets all over the country.
+You can order a RADAR key from the Independent Living Centre by calling 01380 871007

+- Changing Places completely accessible toilets that provide sufficient space and equipment for people with more complex disabilities.
+Use the Changing Places map to find a toilet near you changing-places.org/find. - Help with going to the toilet a 'just can't wait' card can be used to discreetly help you skip the line. www.bladderandbowel. org/help-information/just-cantwait-card